jwarkentin/node-monkey/doc/server.md

 **Return**

-A promise that will resolve with successful command output our reject with an error.
+A promise that will resolve with successful command output or reject with an error.